blues/notehub-js/src/docs/DeviceApi.md

 - **Content-Type**: Not defined
 - **Accept**: application/json

-## deleteProjectDevice
+## deleteNotefiles

-> deleteProjectDevice(projectOrProductUID, deviceUID, purge)
+> deleteNotefiles(projectOrProductUID, deviceUID, deleteNotefilesRequest)

-Delete Device
+Deletes Notefiles and the Notes they contain.

 ### Example